ItsZyad/dClasses/README.md

 As already established, if you want to run a method from a class that you just instantiated, all you need to do is call the `Method` task with the name of the object you just created.
 However, what if you wanted to call a method from inside a class?
 What name do you use?
 Well, much like in a language like Python, dClasses has a `self` keyword that is automatically passed into all class methods (although here `self` will act as a private definition as opposed to a keyword).

-So if I wanted to run the `SetGrade` method in out example `SampleStudent_Class`, all I would need to do is:
+So if you wanted to run the `SetGrade` method in out example `SampleStudent_Class`, all you would need to do is:

 ```DenizenScript
 SampleStudent_Class: